mosi-arch/research/MarketMakers/readme.md

 - **AMM example**: uniswap, sushiswap,...

 ### Gift
-Read [this article-codes](https://github.com/mosi-arch/research/blob/main/Blockchain/01-dex-methodology.md) as free to learn more about the market makers.
+Read [this article-codes](https://github.com/mosi-arch/research/blob/main/Blockchain/01-dex-methodology.md) as free to learn more about the automated types of market makers.